CraftAcademyLabs/ca_course/week3/05_using_axios.md

 export default EmployeeList;
 ```

-Ass you can see, the only thing we change is the way we get the data.
-Nothing else needss to change.
+As you can see, the only thing we change is the way we get the data.
+Nothing else needs to change.